8-Month-Old Baby’s Development: Milestones, Tips, and What to Expect

 8 Month Baby Milestones: Cognitive and Sensory Development

 As your little one continues to grow, their mind is developing just as rapidly as their body.
+At this stage, the baby’s brain is reaching important cognitive milestones.
 Baby development at 8 months includes improved memory, problem-solving skills, and sensory awareness.
 Here are some key 8 month baby milestones related to cognitive and sensory growth:

-- Object Awareness and Memory: Your baby is beginning to understand that objects still exist even when they are out of sight.
+- Object Awareness and Memory: Your baby is beginning to understand that objects still exist even when they are out of sight, a concept known as object permanence.
 They may actively look for a dropped toy or search for something that has been partially hidden.

 - Exploring Through Touch and Sound: Your baby is starting to understand what different objects do.
 Activity centres that respond to twisting, pressing, or poking can be fascinating for them, as they begin to link actions with effects.